 To request a Self-Guided Youth Group Visit, you can fill out an online form.
 Admission is $2 per person at the elementary grade levels and $5 per person at the middle to high school grade levels.
 Designated picnic areas are available for lunch and snacks.
 For questions, you can check out the Frequently Asked Questions page.

 Zilker Botanical Garden - 2220 Barton Springs Rd.; Austin 78704

 ALL school tours (regardless of size) self-guided OR docent-requested need to have a reservation.
 Trained docents from the Zilker Docents, an AAGC club, will provide informational tours for groups of 15-18 students, preschool through high school age.
 Each tour is about 90 minutes.
 Individual docents will bring their special knowledge to each tour.
 All docents are avid gardeners and very familiar with the gardens.
 Requested donation of $1 per student in addition to the required admission.

-A few other places that offer tours but that aren’t doing them right now are the LBJ Library (due to renovations), the Nature Center, and Central Market (they schedule tours only during the spring and fall) and Barton Hill Farms (thanks for the heads up, Heidi!)
+A few other places that offer tours but that aren’t doing them right now are the LBJ Library (due to renovations), the Nature Center, Central Market (they schedule tours only during the spring and fall) and Barton Hill Farms (thanks for the heads up, Heidi!)